FedericoZanotti/Zeroth-Order-Methods-for-Adversarial-Machine-Learning/README.md

 The first algorithm is defined in [Zeroth-order (Non)-Convex Stochastic Optimization via Conditional Gradient and Gradient Updates](https://proceedings.neurips.cc/paper/2018/file/36d7534290610d9b7e9abed244dd2f28-Paper.pdf) while the others are defined in [Can Stochastic Zeroth-Order Frank-Wolfe Method Converge Faster for Non-Convex Problems?](http://proceedings.mlr.press/v119/gao20b/gao20b.pdf).

 This work focuses on implementing the algorithms in Adversarial Machine Learning scenarios.
 In particular the **MINST** database is used and the task was to find the universal perturbation δ such that the Deep Neural Network makes an incorrect classification.
-To achieve this objective a loss function is optimized by ZSCG, FZFW, FZCGS:
+To achieve this objective a loss function is optimized by **ZSCG, FZFW, FZCGS**:

 ```math
 \min_{||\delta||_{\infty} \leq s} {\frac{1}{n} \sum_{i=1}^n \max {\{f_{y_i} (\textbf{x}_i + \delta) - \max_{j \neq y_i} {f_j(\textbf{x}_i + \delta)}}, 0\}}
 ```